TL;DR:

 $ brew install ipatool

-Need your Apple ID credential to help this tool authenticate just like a real App Store client.
+You need your Apple ID credentials for this tool to authenticate, just like a real App Store client.

 $ ipatool auth